Behind virus and protests: A chronic US economic racial gap

-After those upheavals came talk of change — of reforming policing, yes, but also of expanding economic opportunity to black Americans who have been disproportionately left behind in one of the world’s richest countries.
-Yet despite big pledges and high hopes, economic progress has come slowly, if at all, for black America.
+After those upheavals came talk of change — of reforming policing and of expanding economic opportunity to black Americans left behind in one of the world’s richest countries.

 Now, demonstrators are out in the streets again, this time to protest what happened in Minneapolis to George Floyd, dead after a police officer pressed a knee into his neck for eight minutes and 46 seconds.

-Black Americans are far more likely than whites to die of COVID-19.
-They work disproportionately in low-paying service jobs — the ones that were slashed when restaurants and movie theaters closed as a health precaution and customers stayed away from hotels and airports.
+Black Americans are far more likely to die of COVID-19 and to work in low-paying service jobs — the ones slashed when restaurants and movie theaters closed as a health precaution.

 Black workers who remain employed are more likely to work as front-line workers in warehouses, grocery stores and takeout eateries — jobs that leave them exposed to the virus.

-Amid the anger and anguish is optimism that policymakers will use this moment to find ways to narrow the economic gap between black and white Americans.
-Among the hopes is that political leaders can deliver reforms to America’s economic system: Paid sick leave.
-A higher federal minimum wage.
-Perhaps even direct payments to the needy — test-run, perhaps, by the $1,200 stimulus checks the government sent to many Americans as the economy shut down in the face of the pandemic.
+Amid the anger and anguish is optimism that policymakers will use this moment to find ways to narrow the economic gap between black and white Americans, perhaps through paid sick leave, a higher federal minimum wage, maybe even direct payments to the needy.

 But the United States has had watershed moments before.
 And the big changes didn’t come.

-Here’s a look at America’s economic racial divide and how it has and hasn’t changed after decades of protests:
+Here’s a look at America’s economic racial divide:

 From 1968 to 2018, median income for black households, adjusted for inflation, rose 37% from $30,155 to $41,361.
 In percentage terms, that outpaced the 31% growth in household income for whites (from $51,138 to $66,943), according to the Census Bureau.
 But black households still earn just 62 cents for every $1 earned by white households.